oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 * Configure Minikube
 * Start a tunnel between Minikube and MicroTx
 * Deploy Kiali and Jaeger in your minikube cluster (Optional)
-* Run the LRA sample application
+* Run the Travel Agent application
 * View service graph of the mesh and distributed traces to track requests (Optional)
-* View source code of the sample application (Optional)
+* View source code of the Travel Agent application (Optional)

 ### Prerequisites